BennettLovejoy/Portfolio/README.md

 - 👋 Hi, I’m @BennettLovejoy
-- 👀 I’m interested in education policy analysis
+- 👀 I’m interested in refiguring the federal poverty line to accurately reflect our community's needs.
-- 🌱 I’m currently learning SQL database queries
+- 🌱 I’m currently learning to create a website with Django and APIs
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My name, Bennett, means "well spoken!"

 <!---
 BennettLovejoy/BennettLovejoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.